gwd/schedbench/README.md

 branch is not `master`); so you may want to add a symbolic link from `rumprun.git/rumprun` to whatever directory it ends up making.

+# Quick command reference

+To use schedsim, run the following four commands on your Xen host in
+order:

+- `schedsim plan`: Initialize "plan" for the benchmark in test.bench

+- `schedsim run`: Run the runs in test.bench which haven't been completed yet

+- `schedsim report`: Collate the data and give a report

 # Future work

 This is definitely a work-in-progress.
 My initial goal is just to get a basic framework up to speed so that others can add to it.

-For short-term work items, see (TODO.md)
+For short-term work items, see [TODO.md]